Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## What have been changed compared to the main branch ?

 - Inconsistencies between BOM and schematic have been fixed;
-- All 22 pf caps have been replaced with 39 pf to definitely remove image artifacts linked to FRAM.
+- All 22 pf caps have been replaced with 39 pf to definitely fix image artifacts linked to FRAM.
 22 pf was a very minimal value with no safety margin;
-- The project now contains all necessary informations to be completed without having to cross-check datasheets and schematic (for chip orientation, among other things).
+- The project now contains all necessary informations to be completed without having to cross-check datasheets and schematic (for chip orientation, among other things);

 ## Minimal hardware/skill required in addition to all the BOM before starting anything